naghim/NiceStalker/README.md

 :white_check_mark: **Tray Option**: NiceStalker provides a tray icon functionality allowing you to run the app in the background and access it conveniently from the system tray.
 NiceStalker can also be stopped through the tray icon menu.

-:negative_squared_cross_mark: **Automatic startup:** If required, NiceStalker can automatically start up on system boot, ensuring that you never miss out on any important alerts.
+:white_check_mark: **Automatic startup:** If required, NiceStalker can automatically start up on system boot, ensuring that you never miss out on any important alerts.

 :white_check_mark: **Easy-to-use interface for configuring the app** NiceStalker offers an intuitive interface to configure the bot's settings.
 You can easily adjust your notification preferences without the need to use any command-line commands directly.

 ## Installation

+### Windows

+1. Download the latest release from the [Releases](https://github.com/naghim/NiceStalker/releases) page.

+2. Double-click the downloaded `.exe` file to install the application.

+3. Start the application, configure the settings and press "Start".
+To automatically run the application on startup, check the corresponding checkbox.

+### Linux and macOS

+Currently, there is no standalone executable for Linux and macOS.
+You can still run NiceStalker using Python as described below.

+### Using Python

+#### Pre-requisites

+Ensure that you have Python 3.12 installed on your system.
+Make sure `pip` is installed.
+You can check by running `pip --version` in your terminal.

+#### Installation Steps

 To install NiceStalker, follow these steps: